CloudVPS/opticon/README.md

 ------------------------------------------------------------------
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `—opticon-token` flag is used to bypass KeyStone authentication and use the
+The `--opticon-token` flag is used to bypass KeyStone authentication and use the
 admin API.
 The tool will spit out the UUID for the newly created tenant, as well
 as the tenant AES256 key to be used in the configuration of this tenant’s
 *opticon-agent* instances.

-If you want to create a tenant with a predefined UUID, you can use the —tenant
+If you want to create a tenant with a predefined UUID, you can use the --tenant
 command line flag:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~